Code-Institute-Submissions/madelenviola-project1/README.md

 - [Blob for logo by blobmaker](https://www.blobmaker.app/?ref=81766.com)

 # Acknowledgement
+- My mentor at Code Institute, Sandeep Aggarwal who helped me immensely when I was scratching my head not finding a solution.
+Navigation bar issues would not have been fixed without him mentoring me.
 - [W3Schools](https://www.w3schools.com/)
 Has a post about right about every thing I needed to know.